BassemMagdi0007/Escape-the-wumpus-cave/README.md

-# Assignment 1.5: Escape the wumpus cave
+# Escape the wumpus cave

 This repository contains a solution to the Escape the Wumpus Cave assignment, focusing on planning using the Planning Domain Definition Language (PDDL).
 The task involves devising a strategy for an agent to escape from a Wumpus-infested cave using PDDL planners.
 The agent must navigate through various obstacles such as walls, crates, pits, and the formidable Wumpus itself to find its way out of the cave.